-- Identification of population centers requiring additional transportation - Demographic and employment forecasts - Investigate the potential for transit alternatives within the planning area - Research and develop innovative transit products such as ITS improvements, smart phone apps, etc. - Improve the utilization of the existing transit system - Investigate potential for lowering region's emissions via transit service - Investigate potential to lowering emissions produced by region's transit service
+- Identification of population centers requiring additional transportation. - Demographic and employment forecasts - Investigate the potential for transit alternatives within the planning area. - Research and develop innovative transit products such as ITS improvements, smart phone apps, etc. - Encourage transit providers to implement smart phone apps that could potentially increase choice ridership. - Encouraging transit providers to increase the number of bus shelters (some bus shelters may be eligible for 33% federal match). - Improve the utilization of the existing transit system. - Investigate potential for lowering region's emissions via transit service. - Attendance at associated conferences. workshops, and training sessions hosted by the FTA, Louisiana Public Transit Association, or similar agencies.